Siam Society: History

 On 26 February 1904, a meeting of some fifty persons at the Oriental Hotel, Bangkok formed the Siam Society. ”The first resolution proposed was to the effect that those there assembled should form themselves into a society for research and investigation in matters appertaining to Siam.”
 The first meeting of the Society's Council on 10 March 1904 resolved: “The objects of the Society shall be the investigation and encouragement of Art, Science and Literature in relation to Siam and neighbouring countries.”

-A total of 103 signed up as members before the first Annual General Meeting on 7 April 1904.
+A total of 103 members signed up before the first Annual General Meeting on 7 April 1904.

 In 1925, the Natural History Society of Siam, founded in 1913, was merged into the Siam Society.

 In 1939, the Society changed its name to the Thailand Research Society in conformity with the nationalist policies of the government of Field Marshal Plaek Phibunsongkhram and the change of the country's name from Siam to Thailand.
 The change was reversed in 1945.